 Salmon is full of B12 as well as omega-3 fatty acids, vitamin B6 and masses of protein, all good food for maintaining your health.
 If possible, choose wild salmon, as farmed fish is full of chemicals.
 Plus, it's more environmentally sound.
 The omega-3 nutrient raises dopamine levels in the brain, which in turn improves blood flow and circulation.
 This lowers the risk of erectile dysfunction and improves arousal.

-Grass-fed beef is a very good source of vitamin B12.
+Grass-fed beef is a very good source of vitamin B12 and iron.
 As Harvard University has reiterated, low levels of B12 has been linked to erectile dysfunction in many recent studies.
-It is also has the ability to protect the heart, burn fat and build muscles.
-Grass-fed beef therefore offers a number of benefits alongside the fact that it can help to avoid erectile dysfunction.
+It also has the ability to protect the heart, burn fat and build muscles.
+Grass-fed beef, therefore, offers a number of benefits alongside the fact that it can help to avoid erectile dysfunction.